midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-some-pride-of-ownership.md

 I looked closer at the picture.
 There was something grizzled and skittish and heedless about the face.

 “He used to work right over there,” the old man said, pointing at his desk.
 “Same as I work.
-We’ve got a nice little set-up, don’t we?
+We’ve got a nice little setup, don’t we?
 Plum.”

 He seemed to savor the pop of that final word, but I didn’t even have the sense to agree.
 I was already busy scheming.
 Jala would know about the bookshop and the attic and the writers who used to stay overnight, but it was <em>my</em> cot, and with an artful sequencing I could show her that it had once been <em>Kerouac’s</em> cot, too, and really, that ought to mean something to a girl who came halfway round the world to wallow on riverbanks, who kept a diary, who looked at her reflection in shop windows to see how French contorted her mouth, who had for friends only a few gypsies and me.